Airport Shuttle Discounts for Disney Vacations

 Prices below are subject to change at any time.

-Mears Shuttle is the company used by Disney to provide Disney’s FREE Magical Express service.
-If you will not be staying at a Disney-owned and -operated hotel, you can book Mears Shuttle directly.
-When arriving, you don’t really need to make a reservation (though it still may be helpful during peak season).
+You can make a reservation for Mears Shuttle (call Mears directly at 407-423-5566), but it’s not really necessary except during super-peak season (big holidays like Christmas and spring break).
 There’s a Mears desk in the airport and you can walk up and arrange to go on the next shuttle.
 When going back to the airport, you will need to arrange a pickup time with Mears.
 You tell Mears when your flight leaves, and they assign you a pickup time.
 They’re generally pretty good about arriving close to that time and getting you to the airport in time for your flight.

 Transfers between Orlando International Airport (MCO) and Disney World-area resorts are $39 roundtrip for adults (12 and older) and $30 for kids ages 4-11, plus tip.
+There’s a surcharge (around $10 more) if your hotel is south of Walt Disney World (i.e. Kissimmee, Celebration or further south).
 Kids 3 and under are free.

-Unfortunately, Mears can be slow, since you will have to wait for the shuttle (which is often a big bus) to pick up numerous passengers and take them to their individual hotels.
+Unfortunately, Mears can be slow, since you will have to wait for the shuttle (which is usually a big bus, but can be a smaller vehicle if there aren’t many people going to the same resort area) to pick up numerous passengers and take them to their individual hotels.
 Allow about 90 minutes from the time you get off the plane until you arrive at your hotel.
 (Direct driving time is 20-30 minutes.)

 For parties of four or more, a towncar or limo transfer usually costs about the same or less and is much more luxurious and convenient.